CHOUABBIA-AMINE/HidraAPI/docs/roadmap/organization.md

 docs(organization): add organization roadmap
 ```

-### Description

-Create the roadmap file used by AI agents and developers to implement the `organization` module safely.

 ### Files to create or update

 | Action | File | Purpose |
 |---|---|---|
 | Create | `docs/roadmap/organization.md` | Organization implementation plan and execution memory |

-### Acceptance criteria

-- File exists at exactly `docs/roadmap/organization.md`.
-- File contains commit codes, messages, descriptions, files, file purposes, acceptance criteria, and validation commands.
-- No Java source files are created in this commit.

 ### Validation